Submitting Your Protocol to the IRB

 Time-Frame for IRB Review

 Applications for Exempt and Expedited review can be submitted at any time and will be reviewed within two weeks (except, in some cases, when an application arrives during a break).
 An application for Full review will be reviewed at our next monthly meeting, providing it arrives a week before the meeting.
-Meeting are held on Tuesdays of the third week of the month.
+Please contact the IRB chair if you have questions about the timing of a submission for full review.

 Approval: The P.I. will receive a letter from the IRB confirming approval, and research can begin immediately.